 Alumni & Friends

 A prospective candidate must complete two steps in the application process.
-First, the ECU undergraduate application for freshman admission must be completed by the priority deadline of December 1.
-Second, if a student qualifies for the Honors College, then an invitation to apply to the Honors College and the Honors College application will be sent to the student.
+First, the ECU undergraduate application for freshman admission must be completed by the priority deadline of November 15.
+Second, if a student qualifies for the Honors College, then an invitation to apply to the Honors College will be sent to the student.
 The Honors College application includes three additional sections: the EC Scholars application, the Business Scholars application and the Early Assurance Programs application.
 All sections of the Honors College application must be received by December 15 to be considered.
 Please view specific application information.

 Yes.
 All EC Scholars must live in the Honors College Residence Hall (Garrett Hall) for the first year.
-In subsequent years, EC Scholars may remain in the honors residence or choose alternate housing.
+In subsequent years, EC Scholars may remain in the Honors College residence hall or choose alternate housing.
 Floor plan

 The EC Scholar award is granted for a total of eight continuous semesters at East Carolina University if the student maintains a cumulative 3.5 GPA and remains in good standing in the Honors College and EC Scholars Program.

 Yes.
 EC Scholars must remain a full-time student in fall and spring semesters at East Carolina University to be eligible for the scholarship.

 Students who complete the baccalaureate degree before their eighth semester of the scholarship may pursue post-baccalaureate study at East Carolina University under the same rules and conditions as undergraduates.